Is an Aviation Degree Right for You?

 One of the most popular aviation degrees is in the field of Air Traffic Control or Air Traffic Management.
 Air traffic controllers are very highly paid employees, and the need for them is increasing over time.
 Students will be instructed in the nuances and regulations involved with air traffic control and also work on management and leadership skills within the field.

 The curriculum of an aviation concentrated degree can be tough for some international students.
-The degree path is very technical in nature.
+This degree is very technical in nature.
 Like other degree paths, aviation based degree programs require sixty credits of general education requirements.
 These courses cover courses in communications, humanities, some social sciences, mathematics, and physical sciences.
 The actual course credits will start with some introductory aeronautics courses.
 Student will need to take courses in aeronautic science and others in computer based classes.
 In addition, the aviation program requires deep knowledge of mathematics and physics.
 Students will re required to take classes in Statistics and Calculus.

 It is not easy to study Aviation in the US, but the degree will open many doors.
 So is a career in aviation right for you?
 Students should do some research to find out.